For appropriate records and archives management each public sector organisation must:

 The Information Commissioner and other relevant organisations are consulted as part of the preparation of each standard and the final standards are approved by the Minister.
 Standards must be reviewed once every three years and the latest standards were published in August 2010.

-The Department of Arts and Museums is responsible for Northern Territory Archives Service (NTAS).
+The Department of Tourism and Culture is responsible for Northern Territory Archives Service (NTAS).
 The Archives Service has responsibility for the following archives functions:

 The Archives Service must prepare standards for managing archives and permanent records (whether those records are in the custody of the Archives Service or not) and these standards are also approved by the Minister.
 The matters that must be dealt with in the standards iinclude, but are not limited to, the topics listed above, the transfer of permanent records from a public sector organisation to the Archives Service and preservation formats for digital records (including archives).